timboGithubMan/AFP2-RNA-Seq/README.md

 Mutants and WT seeds are observed in three conditions: control media, exposure to abscisic acid (ABA), and exposure to trichostatin A (TSA).
 Some of the replicates are large outliers, so medians were used for clustering.

-All files are reproducible with main_script.R
+All files are reproducible with main_script.R, and all code was written by me.

 The original hypothesis was that AFP2 represses ABI5 in part by recruiting histone deactylases.
 If HDACs are inhibited by trichostatin A, AFP2 repression would also be inhibited.
 The original hypothesis has mostly been rejected, but there are some clusters that do fit the pattern